andreabertolini1995/push_swap/README.md

 # push_swap --

-The Push swap project is a very simple and a highly straightforward algorithm project: data must be sorted.
-You have at your disposal a set of integer values, 2 stacks, and a set of instructions to manipulate both stacks.
+The Push swap project is a very simple and a highly straightforward algorithm project: data must be sorted, given a set of integer values, 2 stacks, and a set of instructions to manipulate both stacks.

-The goal is to write a program in C called push_swap which calculates and displays on the standard output the smallest program, made of Push swap language instructions, that sorts the integers received as arguments.
+The goal is to write a program in C which calculates and displays on the standard output the smallest program, made of [Push swap language instructions](#general-instructions), that sorts the integers received as arguments.

 # General Instructions